perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Run diagnostics
 	- Manage storage and backups
 	- Change server roles and system properties
+- **List the advantages of the features of the Server Manager**
+	- Multiple servers are easier to manage from one place
+	- Dashboard

 ## Table Summaries
 ### General Terminology